MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/Enter-PSSession.md

 ### -Authentication

-Specifies the mechanism that is used to authenticate the user's credentials.
+Specifies the mechanism that's used to authenticate the user's credentials.
 The acceptable values for this parameter are:

 - Default